ThomasITU/DISYSPrep/README.md

 # Details
-This is active replication, meaning **client** request are handle by the **front end** and execute on all the **servers** Front end log is written everytime setvalue is invoked A Server log for each port is written everytime setvalue is invoked
+This is active replication, meaning **client** request are handle by the **front end** and execute on all the **servers**

+A Front end log is written everytime setvalue is invoked

+A Server log for each port is written everytime setvalue is invoked